gfwu61/legal-system-rag-ChromaDB/README.md

 # Legal RAG System

-A production-oriented Retrieval-Augmented Generation (RAG) system for answering questions about German tenancy law (Mietrecht).
+A professional Retrieval-Augmented Generation (RAG) system for answering questions about German tenancy law (Mietrecht).

 The system combines: